elijahmoore104/collatz-project-files/README.md

 ## Purpose
 Sequence Analysis for the 3n+1 problem - just having fun with it

+## Stuff to figure out

+- Notation is still kinda janky but lets come back to it
+- Unions of sequences feels odd for some reason.
+    - Implicit assumption is Unions do not retain order but sequences need this.
+Definition issue?

 ## Overview

 Define the recurrence relation